mstuartf/django-template/README.md

    schedule: "*/15 * * * *"

 Then add the relevant endpoint in the worker `views.py` and `urls.py` files.

+### 9. Emails

+* Create a Mailgun account and update the EMAIL CONFIG environment variables from local.sh.
+* Uncomment the send email code in email_client.

 ## Running